-11 www.ird.gov.hk/eng/tax/dta_inc.htm.
+www.ird.gov.hk/eng/tax/dta3.htm.

-negotiation.12 One focus of these agreements has been shipping income.13 With its many advantages, Hong Kong is well-positioned to serve as the maritime service hub for the Belt and Road Initiatives14 and the development of the Greater Bay Area.15
+One focus of these agreements has been shipping income.
+With its many advantages, Hong Kong is well positioned to serve as the maritime service hub for the Belt and Road Initiatives and the development of the Greater Bay Area.

-In terms of direct economic contribution, the shipping industry plays an important part in Hong Kong's role as a regional logistics hub, with trading and logistics being the largest among the 'Four Key Industries' in terms of both value and employment, directly contributing more than 21 per cent of Hong Kong's gross domestic product17 and 19 per cent of the total employment.
-In the past, there was a considerable shipbuilding industry in Hong Kong; however, cheaper labour costs, as well as the high prices of Hong Kong real estate, have led to Hong Kong's shipbuilders moving across the border into mainland China.
+In terms of direct economic contribution, the shipping industry is important in Hong Kong being a regional logistics hub, with trading and logistics the largest of the 'Four Key Industries' in terms of both value and employment, directly contributing more than 19 per cent of gross domestic product and 17.5 per cent of total employment.
+In the past, there was a considerable shipbuilding industry in Hong Kong; however, cheaper labour costs, and the high prices of real estate, have led to Hong Kong's shipbuilders moving across the border into mainland China.